Terran-Antipodes/terran-antipodes.github.io/LOTR/README.md

 Note that starting a new game will overwrite any stored information about the previously active game.

 Tips:
-  - Treat the automatic **Do not rely only on the browser to hold the record the game's progress**.
+  - Treat the automatic **Do not rely only on the browser to record the game's progress**.
 Browser information can easily be cleared as a result of several factors unrelated to the use of the GameTracker.
-For that reason, the GameTracker includes a [*Load/Save*](#loadsave-tab) capability (outlined below) that should be used to ensure that a game's progress is not lost.
+For that reason, the GameTracker includes a [*Load/Save*](#loadsave-tab) capability that should be used regularly to ensure that a game's progress is not lost.

 ### Help

-Detailed information on playing the game has been compiled, by Mathiew Martin, in two excellent source: **The Rule Compendium** and **The Companion** website.
+Detailed information on playing the game has been compiled by Mathiew Martin in two excellent sources: **The Rule Compendium** and **The Companion** website.

-Where possible, the GameTracker provides context sensitive links to these source.
+Where possible, the GameTracker provides context sensitive links to these sources.
 Most steps will display a Help button which allows the players to view either source's notes about that particular step.

 Tips:
   - Clicking on the green *Compendium* and *Companion* buttons will switch which source is used to show the help.
 This selection will be remembered the next time the Help button is used.